Connecting Through SnowSQL¶

 environment variable.

 We recommend configuring your default connection parameters to simplify the connection process.
-Thereafter, when connecting to Snowflake, you can omit your Snowflake account name, username, and any other parameters you have configured as your default values.
+Thereafter, when connecting to Snowflake, you can omit your Snowflake account identifier, username, and any other parameters you have configured as your default values.

 To configure your default settings: